OSInside/kiwi/doc/source/container_builder.rst

 ---------------

 The existence of a Vagrantfile tells Dice to use Vagrant as Buildsystem.
-Once you call dice to build the image it will call :command:`vagrant` to bring up the container.
+Once you call :command:`dice` to build the image it will call :command:`vagrant` to bring up the container.
 In order to allow this, we have to tell Vagrant to use Docker for this task and provide parameters on how to run the container.
 At the same place the Dicefile exists we create the Vagrantfile with the following content:

 .. code:: ruby